bbogdan-ov/dreloc.rom/README.md

 # DRELOC.rom

 > [!WARNING]
-> The game may contain flickering colors.
+> May contain flashing lights

 *It just wants to live a peacefull life...*